Carl Ludwig Willdenow: Biography

-Willdenow was born in Berlin and studied medicine and botany at the University of Halle.
-After studying pharmaceutics at Wieglieb College, Langensalza and in medicine at Halle, he returned to Berlin to work at his father's pharmacy located in the Unter den Linden.
-His early interest in botany was kindled by his uncle J. G. Gleditsch and he started a herbarium collection in his teenage years.
+Willdenow was born in Berlin to pharmacist Johann Carl (1737-1790) and Dorothea Louise Budde (1731-1786).
+His mother's father was the royal physician August Budde.
+His father became the owner of the Zum Rothen Adler pharmacy on Unter den Linden.
+After studying at a Latin school and at the Werder Gymnasium he apprenticed at his father's pharmacy.
+His early interest in botany was kindled by his uncle J. G. Gleditsch and he started a herbarium in his teenage years, sometimes joining Kurt Sprengel on excursions.
+He took instructions in chemistry from Martin Heinrich Klaproth.
+He studied pharmaceutics at Wieglieb College, Langensalza and from 1785, medicine at the University of Halle.
+He received a doctorate in 1789 with a dissertation under Philipp Friedrich Theodor Meckel on medicinal plants.
+He returned to Berlin to work at his father's pharmacy which he operated after the death of his father and ran it until 1793.
+In 1790 he married Henriette Luise Habermus.
 In 1794, he became a member of the Berlin Academy of Sciences.
-He was a director of the Botanical garden of Berlin from 1801 until his death.
+He was made director of the royal Botanical garden of Berlin (it was then located at the Kleistpark) from 1801 until his death.
 In 1807, Alexander von Humboldt helped to expand the garden.
 There he studied many South American plants, brought back by Humboldt.
 He was interested in the adaptation of plants to climate, showing that the same climate had plants having common characteristics.
+From 1810 he also served as professor of botany at the Friedrich Wilhelm University.
+He visited Paris in 1810 but returned due to poor health in 1811.
 His herbarium, containing more than 20,000 species, is still preserved in the Botanical Garden in Berlin.
+A few specimens are in St. Petersburg.
 Some of the specimens include those collected by Humboldt.